 ‘Landlord Ltd’ – is this how to beat the buy-to-let squeeze?

-The 3 per cent hike in stamp duty for additional properties (including buy-to-let) in the Autumn Statement wasn’t the worst thing to hit landlords in 2015.
-Tax relief on mortgage interest payments was slashed to a flat rate of 20 per cent, which from April 2017 will eat into the profits of higher earners who had previously qualified for relief at 40 per cent.
+The 3 per cent extra charge in stamp duty for additional properties (including buy-to-let) hasn't been the worst thing to hit landlords in recent years.
+Tax relief on mortgage interest payments is now a flat rate of 20 per cent, which since 2017 has been eating into the profits of higher earners who had previously qualified for relief at 40 per cent.
 You can find out more about that here.

 A limited company is legally separate from you as an individual, as are its finances.
 Private limited companies are those with privately held shares, owned by just a few people (or you could be the only shareholder).
 Public limited companies have shares that can be traded on the stock market.